digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.alecabec.2023.05.10.md

 - [ ] Clematis Koreana (**doubt on the identification need to check with Emmnanuel and a botanist**)
 - [X] Clematis recta
 - [X] Lonicera caucasica

+Plant were collected according the dbgi protocole [[Bachelor-Work-2022]] ; fews leaves of plant were collected and put into coffee filter and then into a falcon with pre drilled plastic caps.
+Falcon are placed into liquid nitrogen during the harvesting before beeing lyophilized.
+The lyophilisation is realised at UniNe with the Telstar LyoQuest.

 ## Todo tomorrow